For Healthcare Professionals Only

 The Edelife investigational treatment, ER004, consists of a signaling protein replacement molecule designed for specific, high affinity binding to the endogenous receptor, intended to replace missing EDA-A1 protein in utero for patients with XLHED.

-Administration at several specific points in pregnancy is essential, as ER004 impacts development of ectodermal precursors of sweat glands, teeth, etc.
+Administration at several specific times in pregnancy is essential, as ER004 impacts development of ectodermal precursors of sweat glands, teeth, etc.

 EDA-A1 is missing in XLHED